Where to buy affordable contemporary art

 Yves Laroche

-This commercial gallery in the industrial neighbourhood of Chabanel, Montréal’s garment district, sells art by internationally-renowned artists alongside more affordable finds created locally.
+This commercial gallery in the industrial neighbourhood of Chabanel, Montréal’s garment district, sells art by internationally renowned artists alongside more affordable finds created locally.
 The curating tends toward urban arts, with a penchant for street techniques and comics-based work, with prices starting at a couple of thousand and up.
 But it’s worth it.

 Le Cheval Blanc

-Artsy bars and clubs
+Artsy bars and clubs that show art you can purchase

-To purchase a piece of Montréal art without even leaving your home, try Etsy or illustrator hubs like Society6 or the local Sur Ton Mur, where just a few dollars will get you a high-res file you can print at the size you want.
-See how artists such as Evi Jane, Liligraffiti and Romain Blais have made homage to the city sights of Montréal itself!
-Or check out other local art stars like Lovestruck Prints, Pony and anything silkscreened by the Mille Putois print house.
+To purchase a piece of Montréal art without even leaving your home, find individual artists on Etsy or visit illustrator hubs like Society6 or the local Sur Ton Mur, where just a few dollars will get you a high-res file you can print yourself at the size you want.
+Find a large selection of local artists on the network of L’Original, a platform enabling creatives to sell their works at a wide range of prices.
+And see how artists such as Evi JaneLiligraffiti and Romain Blais have made homage to the city sights of Montréal itself, or check out other local art stars like Lovestruck Prints and Pony.

 Isa Tousignant